 "Simply put, if you have a job, you most likely need disability insurance."*

 Some firms cover employees for sick time, or short term disability, and some even provide basic long-term disability coverage, but most American workers aren’t prepared for a long term or permanent disability. †

 Even if you have coverage through your employer, many employer plans only pay 30-40% of your salary.
 This may not be enough to cover your current obligations plus any additional medical co-pays and deductibles you may incur while disabled.
 In addition, you may not have the plan features and options you actually need.

 The AICPA Long Term Disability (LTD) Income Plan, endorsed by the AICPA, is issued by The Prudential Insurance Company of America (Prudential).
 Besides getting lifetime benefits if you’re disabled before age 50, our Plan offers features not commonly found in employer- or government-sponsored plans such as:

 *The information within this material reflects the maximum duration of disability for Insureds who become disabled on or after January 1, 2015.

 - Higher benefit amounts: You can request up to 65% of your monthly earnings up to $12,000/month.

 - A “Your Occupation” Definition of Disability: This means you receive benefits if you are disabled and can’t perform the duties of your job—you won’t be forced into another line of work.

-- Tax-free benefits: Under current Federal Income Tax rules, the monthly benefit is generally free from income tax (IRC Section 104).
+- Tax-free benefits: Under current Federal Income Tax rules, the monthly benefit is generally free from income tax because premiums are paid with after tax dollars (IRC Section 104).
 Benefits from many employer-provided plans are taxable, lowering your actual benefit amount.

 - Coverage for total and partial disabilities depending on the Option you choose